 Looking for additional delicious side dishes for holidays or special meals?
-Just like this beautiful Brussels sprouts dish, recipes like my sweet potato casserole and roasted carrots add color and amazing flavor to special meals.
-And comfort food sides like mashed potatoes, squash casserole or macaroni and cheese add a familiar and satisfying feel to family meals too.
+Like this beautiful Brussels sprouts dish, recipes like my sweet potato casserole and roasted carrots add color and amazing flavor to special meals.
+Comfort food sides like mashed potatoes, squash casserole or macaroni and cheese also add a familiar and satisfying feel to family meals.

 - Outstanding Flavor – Roasting the Brussels sprouts gives them a rich, nutty flavor.
-Then finalizing the recipe with pomegranate and bacon gives this dish a salty, slightly sweet and tart taste that is always a favorite.
+Then, finalizing the recipe with pomegranate and bacon provides this dish with a salty, slightly sweet, tart taste that is always a favorite.

-- Only 5 Ingredients – In addition to the seasoning of salt and pepper, you only need five ingredients to make this simple, yet impressive dish that is packed with flavor.
+- Only 5 Ingredients – In addition to the seasoning of salt and pepper, you only need five ingredients to make this simple yet impressive dish packed with flavor.

-- Impressive for Entertaining – This has a very elegant and colorful presentation on the table.
+- Impressive for Entertaining – This has a colorful presentation on the table.